 In addition to the general academic requirements for graduate degrees outlined on p.
-47, the following departmental requirements should be noted:
+48, the following departmental requirements should be noted:

-- A minimum of 32 semester credits - The core of 20 nutrition credits including FDNT448, 498, 2 credits of FDNT545, 565, 2 credits of FDNT586 and 2 credits of FDNT680, MKTG500, PETH465. - FDNT670 - One of the following: CHMN547 Ministry of Healing (2), NRSG510 Christian Ministry (2) or any other graduate religion course approved by the department. - Students electing to do a thesis must complete 6 credits of FDNT699; students electing a non-thesis option must complete 3 credits of FDNT698. - Students who present a signed verification statement outlining their successful completion of an undergraduate dietetics program may apply to do a Dietetic Internship as part of their MS in Nutrition and Wellness.
+- A minimum of 32 semester credits - The core of 20 nutrition credits including FDNT448, 498, 2 credits of FDNT545, 565, 2 credits of FDNT586 and 2 credits of FDNT680, MKTG500, FTES465. - FDNT670 - CHMN567 Health Ministry (2) or any other graduate religion course approved by the department. - Students electing to do a thesis must complete 6 credits of FDNT699; students electing a non-thesis option must complete 3 credits of FDNT698. - Students who present a signed verification statement outlining their successful completion of an undergraduate dietetics program may apply to do a Dietetic Internship as part of their MS in Nutrition and Wellness.
 Students accepted into this non-thesis program must register for 4 credits of FDNT594 in the fall semester and 4 credits in the spring semester, in the place of FDNT698.
 The Dietetic Internship is available only to students seeking registration eligibility, not to students with an RD.
 Successful completion of this intensive 8-month supervised practice qualifies students to write the national registration exam in dietetics. - Electives are to be selected in consultation with the graduate advisor from graduate course offerings in nutrition, health, education, communication, behavioral science, business, and marketing.

-Courses

-(Credits)
+Courses (Credits)